SamMatzko/minetest-subways/README.md

 This mod supports [AdvTrains Livery Tools](https://content.minetest.net/packages/Marnack/advtrains_livery_tools/).
 To change the color of a subway car, punch it with the Livery Designer Tool.

 ### Setting the outside display text
-The outside text on the trains displays the line, just like the previous version of this mod.
-However, 2.0 adds [unicode_text](https://content.minetest.net/packages/erlehmann/unicode_text/) support, so thousands of Unicode characters are supported.
-Just enter the driver stand, select "Onboard Computer," and type in the "Line" text box, as you would for any AdvTrains train.
+The outside displays now show the text from the "Outside Text" field.
+Version 2.x has [unicode_text](https://content.minetest.net/packages/erlehmann/unicode_text/) support, so thousands of Unicode characters can be used.
+Just enter the driver stand, select "Onboard Computer," and type in the "Outside Text" text box, as you would for any AdvTrains train.

 ## Have any ideas and/or contributions?